-But for all their sass, Chihuahuas are devoted companions.
-“Chihuahuas are very loyal, loving pets," says Linda George, chair of the Judges Education Committee for the Chihuahua Club of America.
+But for all the sass and sauce, this toy breed is a devoted companion.
+"Chihuahuas are very loyal, loving pets," says Linda George, chair of the Judges Education Committee for the Chihuahua Club of America.
 "Chihuahuas that I have bred and raised usually remember me years after they have gone to another home."

 They are busy dogs and like to be close to their owner, often underfoot.
 Chihuahuas are also good watchdogs thanks to their stranger danger tendencies.
-More than just a "purse dog," Chihuahuas are a very alert breed that loves to be on the go with owners.
-Get ready for people to "ohhhh" and "awww" over your pooch.
-Rest assured your Chi will love it.
+More than just a "purse dog," Chihuahuas are a very alert breed that loves to be on the go with their owners.
+Get ready for people to "ohhhh" and "awww" over your pooch—and rest assured, your Chi will love it.

 Variety is the name of the game when it comes to how Chihuahuas look.
-There are two main types of coats: smooth and long.
+There are two main types of coats: Smooth and long.
 Smooth coats are shiny and fit close to the body with a ruff of thick, longer hair at the neck.
-Long coats have softer fur that is flat or slightly curly, with a fringe of hair at the ears and a plumed tail.
-Long-haired Chihuahuas also have a ruff on the neck, longer hair on their feet, longer hair on their legs (referred to as pants), and longer hair (called a frill) on their stomach.
+Long coats have softer fur that's flat or slightly curly, with a fringe of hair at the ears and a plumed tail.
+Long-haired Chihuahuas also have a ruff on the neck and longer hair on their feet, on their legs (which is referred to as "pants"), and on their stomach (called a "frill").

 Their coloring and markings can be very different as well.
 Chihuahuas can be solid-colored black, white, fawn, chocolate, gray, or silver, with a range of shades for all colors.
 They can also be tricolor (in chocolate, black, or blue with tan and white, for instance), brindle, spotted, and merle.